 - If bringing your own boat, please drop your boat off first, then park your car.
 (Be prepared to wait in line while others are dropping their boats off ahead of you.)
-Then head to the sign-in area (in the garage of 7700 San Felipe) where it will take several minutes (or more) to sign in, get your regatta packet, ask pertinent questions, etc., then carry your boat and gear to the start area. - If you are renting from a vendor, or are picking up a boat for the Team Sponsor class, get parked and then head over to the sign-in area in the parking garage.
+Another option, if you don't want to wait in the drop-off line, is to find a parking spot and park with your boat on your vehicle, then carry your boat to the main area.
+Head to the signin area (in the garage of 7700 San Felipe) where it may take 20 minutes (or more) to sign in, get your regatta packet, ask pertinent questions, etc., then carry your boat and gear to the race staging area. - If you are renting from a vendor, or are picking up a boat for the Team Sponsor class, get parked and then head over to the sign-in area in the parking garage.
 Ask the Registrar to point you in the right direction to pick up your boat and equipment.
-Once you pick up your boat you'll need to carry it over to the start area.
+Once you pick up your boat you'll need to carry it over to the race staging area.